 An Upset plot is an alternative to the Venn diagram used to deal with more than 3 sets.
 The total size of each set is represented on the left bar plot.
 Every possible intersection is represented by the bottom plot, and their occurrence is shown on the top bar plot.

 UpSet plots the intersections of a set as a matrix.
-Each column corresponds to a set, and each row corresponds to one segment in a Venn diagram, as indicated in the figure below.
+Each column corresponds to a set, and each row corresponds to one segment in a Venn diagram.

 You can choose the dimension you want to plot as sets of the plot as well as the dimension over which to calculate communality.
 In this example "Material" is the dimension plotted as sets, while "Country" (the materials sold in each country) is the dimension used to calculate communality.